dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 Interactions between devices and services and how their relationship evolves over time is more related to their respective interaction models.

-There are various approaches to dealing with change.
-In the most primitive case, a developer will use a description of an API and implement whichever are the protocol steps.
+The workshop discussed various approaches to dealing with change.
+In the most primitive case, a developer might use a description of an API and implement whichever are the protocol steps.
 In some cases the information model itself can be used to generate some of the code stubs.
 Subsequent changes to an API require changes on the clients to upgrade to the new version, which